itsananderson/rose-hulman-talk-2016/slides.md

 ### Looking For a Job?

-Email me your resume if you're interested in an internship or a full time position
+Email me your resume if you're interested in an internship or a full time position at Microsoft

 will@itsananderson.com